bitbof/klecks/README.md

 source of truth.
 A translation cannot add new keys without them also being present in `_base-en.json5`.

 To **see your changes** in Klecks, run `npm run lang:build`.
-It needs to be run whenever changes to `src/languages` are made or it won't be up to date.
+It needs to be run whenever changes to `src/languages` are made or it won't be up-to-date.
 Then build or start Klecks.

 A translation should try not to cause additional line-breaks in the UI if possible.
 Test to make sure translations fit the context of the application.
 Note, some texts are only visible in the standalone-version and vice versa with